HammudElHammud/backend-articles/README.md

 ```

  Run the setup command on the backend container
-  - go inside the container
+  - go inside the container before need to build the docker compose
    ```
+    docker-compose up --build -d
     docker exec -it articles-backend_laravel.test_1  bash
    ```
   - run this